unhcr/koboloadeR/README.md

 This will be likely the quickest options, once your are used to the package.

-Note however that this implies that you configure correctly on your own the full configuration within the xlform file.
+Note however that this implies that you configure correctly on your own the full configuration within the [XlsForm](http://xlsform.org) file.

-#### NOT MAINTAINED - Support would be wellcome - Graphical user interface (GUI)
+#### NOT MAINTAINED - Graphical user interface (GUI)

-A shinyApp to guide user through all those steps has been prototyped - unfortunately - it's not maintained with the last dev and might be buggy...
+A ShinyApp to guide user through all those steps has been prototyped - unfortunately - it's not maintained with the last dev and might be buggy...

 All instructions and options for the project configuration and analysis plan settings shall be do-able through a dedicated GUI.
 ```{r}